skydivr12/pic_frame/README.md

 # pi3d_pictureframe_menu
 Pi3d pictureframe with dummy menu.

+I continually come up with new ideas to add to this as well as find and fix bugs.
+Check back occasionally for the latest files.
+Sorry I dont know how to use git very well this probably isn't commented as well as it could be but that is something I also continue to work on.

 This is essentially my first foray into anything linux.
 Having never done any kind of programming of any sort, this is my beginners project.
 I set out to build a smart digital pictureframe to build as a gift for grandma.
 Pi3d software is perfect for this as it comes with a python script just for this purpose, along with a config script that makes the pictureframe